-Also be sure to bring along your LEGO Mini Figures as they allow trading of the mini-figures with their employees as well as at the gift shop!
+Also be sure to bring along your LEGO Mini Figures as they allow trading of the mini-figures with their employees as well as at the gift shops!

 Attractions at LEGOLAND Florida

 LEGO fans are loyal fans.
-Once you love LEGO, you love it for life.
-Even as a non-LEGO kid, I still really appreciate them as an adult and especially love the way LEGOS bond my kids together and provide a way for my husband to connect with them too!
+Once you love LEGO bricks, you love it for life.
+Even as a non-LEGO kid, I still really appreciate them as an adult and especially love the way LEGO sets bond my kids together and provide a way for my husband to connect with them too!

 There are several shows and even a 4D movie you can enjoy.
 Fun music plays throughout the park, reminding you that “Everything is Awesome!” and there are tons of attractions for younger kids and older kids alike.

 Truly, there is literally an attraction for everyone at LEGOLAND Florida.
 I was beyond impressed with the amount of rides (more than 50!) but also the layout of the park.

 It’s done in a way where there isn’t a TON of walking and each area has multiple attractions with a variety of height allowances to make sure everyone in your party has SOMETHING they can enjoy!

 Tips for Visiting LEGOLAND Florida – Theme Park

 When the park first opens, after you scan your Legoland tickets, you will be directed to signage with various height markers.